rakitaj/intro-to-computation/book-notes.md

 type(5)
 <type 'int'>
 ```

+Represent *not a number* by using *float("NaN")*.
+This can be used when dealing with a divide by 0 error.

 For loops using the range(start, stop) statement have a default step of 1.
 You can change this by using the range(start, stop, step) statement.